Stlnguyen/Projects/README.md

 Implemented using OpenGL libraries and C++.
 Heavy emphasis on keeping code neat using object-oriented methodology.

 Created our own game engine first, with everything including gravity, animation, collision, etc. Then changed into an infinite runner.
-Challenges related to infinite runner type video games included solving fps drops by only rendering images on screen, getting animations to show certain behaviors, and terrain generation.
+Challenges related to infinite runner type video games included solving fps drops by only rendering images on screen, getting animations to show certain behaviors, and random terrain generation.

 Connect 4 AI - Artificial Intelligence that wins versus any average player.